Rural broadband: what are the options?

 In rural communities, broadband deals through a phone line, 3G/4G or satellite are usually slower and more restrictive than their equivalents in towns and cities, and they're almost always more expensive.

-It is possible to bypass the system and many communities are choosing to do just that, often ending up with some of the UK's fastest connections.
+It is possible to bypass the system, and many communities are choosing to do just that - often ending up with some of the UK's fastest connections as a result.

-We'll take a look at some of those projects in the last section but they take time, money and serious dedication so first let's take a look at the options available for most homes.
+We'll take a look at some of those projects in the last section, but because they take time, money and serious dedication we'll start by looking at the options available for most homes.

 Fixed-line broadband: ADSL and fibre